 There are currently four authorised CICs in India that assist banks in determining the creditworthiness of the customer.
 These CICs provide the banks with bureau reports which contain details not only of the total exposure of a customer across the banking system, but also the exposure of the customer across facilities in requesting banks and other financial institutions.
 However, going forward it will be imperative for the banks to agree on a frequency to obtain these reports from the CICs.

-Closure of existing current accounts of customers who have availed CC/OD facilities on
+Closure of existing current accounts of customers who have availed CC/OD facilities on priority.

 While the notification does not explicitly state the steps to be taken by banks for the existing current accounts of borrowers having CC/OD facilities, to ensure adherence to this guideline, banks will have to intimate applicable customers and close such current accounts to ensure that all future transactions shall be routed through the CC/OD account.